jmarcellusc/Google-Earth-Engine/README.md

 		- Update Menu System
  	- **UPLOAD** Version 1.0a

-- [Google Earth Engine-App](https://ee-marcelluscampes.projects.earthengine.app/view/wetlands-exploratory-tool-in-progress-v10b) **Surface Wetland Visualization Tool v1.0a**: This Google Earth Engine application is designed to identify surface wetlands or irrigated areas within dense vegetation.
+- [Google Earth Engine-App](https://ee-marcelluscampes.projects.earthengine.app/view/wetlands-exploratory-tool-in-progress-v10c) **Surface Wetland Visualization Tool v1.0c**: This Google Earth Engine application is designed to identify surface wetlands or irrigated areas within dense vegetation.
 Using Landsat 9 imagery and 3DEP elevation data from the USGS, it allows users to select a region, specify a time frame (start and end months, year), and adjust a threshold (particularly useful for flat plains) to estimate surface wetland extent.
 	- Please note: This application is based on Landsat 9 OLI-2 sensor data and should be considered a tool for preliminary analysis.
 Definite conclusions should not be drawn solely from its results.
 Future development includes the ability to download the selected region's data.
 	- Please allow time for image processing and a smaller footprint might result in better surface wetland returns.
  	- **Future Implimentations:** Algorithm on loose vegetation and download image option.
 Additional research will test the validity of the app's returns.
+	  - **FIXESE** Version 1.0c
+		  - Updated: Filled-in Data Regions Option
+		  - Updated: Menu-System
   	- **FIXES** Version 1.0b
   		- Updated: Disclaimer Information
   		- Updated: Passcode Implimentation